 The risk of getting a failing grade has made many past politicians shy away from clear signposts.

 The hesitancy runs even deeper because “poverty” is a statistic unlike any other: it is as much a value judgement to be made, as a hard fact to be observed.

-Canadians have been down this round before, particularly during the 1990s in the aftermath of the all-party resolution committing the federal government to “seek to eliminate child poverty by the year 2000.”
+Canadians have been down this road before, particularly during the 1990s in the aftermath of the all-party resolution committing the federal government to “seek to eliminate child poverty by the year 2000.”